bazelbuild/bazel/tools/build_defs/groovy/README.md

 <a name="setup"></a>
 ## Setup

-To be able to use the Groovy rules, you must make the Groovy libraries and binaries available to Bazel.
-Groovy tests also require JUnit and Hamcrest to be available at a known location.
+To be able to use the Groovy rules, you must provide bindings for the following
+targets:

+  * `//external:groovy`, pointing at the core Groovy library
+  * `//external:groovyc`, pointing at the Groovy compiler
+  * `//external:junit`, pointing at JUnit (only required if using `groovy_test`)

 The easiest way to do so is by copying the content of `groovy.WORKSPACE` to your workspace file and putting `groovy.BUILD` at the root of your workspace.

 <a name="basic-example"></a>
 ## Basic Example